 Apartment Guide tracked the average cheapest rent price for every town in the United States on December 31, 2013, meaning it took the price of each apartment community’s least expensive floor plan and averaged them for each Core Based Statistical Area (CBSA).
 Williston claimed the top spot: The average entry-level price point for Williston is greater than the entry-level price point for New York, San Francisco, or anywhere else in the country.

-Apartment Guide has 16 listings for Williston and the surrounding area.
+Apartment Guide has a number of available listings for Williston and the surrounding area.